mnmustafa1109/logn/src/content/blog/the-issue-with-dynamically-typed-langugaes.md

 ## Structure Ensures Consistency

-In the book *Think Like a CTO*, there’s a great saying:
+In the book *Think Like a CTO* by Alan Williamson, there’s a very unrelated but a great saying:

 > "Structures ensure consistency."